jdde/jdde/README.md

       </td>
       <td width="50%">
         <p>
-          Building the first and only End-To-End Technology for Purchasing and Managing Office Furniture.
           I'm building and leading a high performing engineering team to enable our business vision.
 Beside that I'm responsible for Product and Technology decisions for ensuring our success.
         </p>
       </td>